-With a boatload of fun things to do, Washington Park often makes the first stop for families visiting Portland.
-Located just west of downtown in the Arlington Heights district, the park features lawns and gardens spanning 130 acres, a variety of paved and unpaved pathways, a bevy of museums, the Oregon Zoo and one of the top playgrounds in the city.
-Even more amenities for daylong enjoyment include a picnic shelter, a soccer field, a tennis court and public restrooms.
+With a seemingly endless list of fun amenities, Washington Park often makes the first stop for families visiting Portland.
+Located just west of downtown in the Arlington Heights district, the 410- acre park features beautiful hiking trails, a soccer field, tennis courts, the iconic Oregon Zoo (which we will mention later on), and one of the top playgrounds in the city.

 Founded in 1888, the Oregon Zoo is the oldest zoo in the western part of the country.
 Situated at the southern edge of Washington Park, the 64-acre facility hosts over 2,500 animals, and 215 species or subspecies of birds, mammals, reptiles, amphibians, fish and invertebrates.
 Exhibits like the African Savannah, Elephant Lands, Condors of the Columbia and Polar Bears allow visitors to learn about different parts of the world through animals.
 The zoo has also cultivated thousands of exotic plants to create naturalistic exhibits, pathways and vistas within the zoo.

 The facility also offers a special summer concert series, a winter holiday light show with 1.5 million lights, and other holiday and seasonal events.
-For a quick and fun way to explore the zoo, board the Washington Park and Zoo Railway for a fun tour around the park.
+Kids can also enjoy the beautifully handcrafted carousel, or board the Washington Park and Zoo Railway for a fun tour around the park.

 Portland Aerial Tram

-For a birds-eye view of the city, the Portland Aerial Tram carries passengers between the South Waterfront and the Marquam Hill neighborhoods.
-Rising 500 feet above the city, riders enjoy spectacular views, and the summit at Marquam Hill promises fun hiking trails and a coffee shop serving up light meals, snacks and beverages.
+The summit at Marquam Hill promises fun hiking trails and a coffee shop serving up light meals, snacks and beverages.
 Two enclosed cabins offer seating for 79 people and the tram departs every few minutes.
 The two sides offer plenty of activities for the whole family, like the 4T Trail, a self-guided tour by train, trail, tram and trolley.

 Portland Saturday Market

-See the delight in your kids’ eyes as they watch puppets, acrobats and costumed performers on stage at different theaters.
+Watch your kids eyes widen as they watch puppets, acrobats and costumed performers up on stage.
 Younger kids love plays based on classic stories they’re already familiar with.
 Older kids are absorbed by plays about world affairs.
-Costumed acrobatic dancers delight all ages as do the large marionettes that have their own production stage.
+Costumed acrobatic dancers delight all ages as do the large marionettes and talented ventriloquists.